EducationalTestingService/skll/README.rst

 Contribute
 ~~~~~~~~~~

 Thank you for your interest in contributing to SKLL!
-See `CONTRIBUTING.md <https://github.com/EducationalTestingService/skll/blob/master/CONTRIBUTING.md>`__ for instructions on getting started.
+See `CONTRIBUTING.md <https://github.com/EducationalTestingService/skll/blob/master/CONTRIBUTING.md>`__ for instructions on how to get started.